provoostkris/z7_nano/lan/README.md

 - RESET button press = send a dummy frame

+### Simulation
+The scrips/modelsim folder contains the reauired do files to be loaded by modelsim. open modelsim from this location and run the simulate.do file the first time the vivado is reauired to build the simulation libraries containing the primitives use gen_sim_libs.tcl in vivado to create these

 ### Testing
 For testing a wireshark is installed on a normal windows laptop.
 During installation keep the NPcap option.
 If not my USB-ETH adapter is not listed.